Pyrodaz/C-Wire/README.md

 # C-Wire

-This program analyses a data file to know if an electrical station is in a state of overconsumption by calculating the composants which are linked to this station.
+This program analyses a data file to know if an electrical station is in a state of overconsumption by calculating the components which are linked to this station.
 There is three type of stations : HV-B, HV-A, LV.  <br>
 HV-B stations provide electricity to companies that need a lot of electricity and to HV-A stations. <br>
 HV-A stations provide electricity to companies that need less electricity and to LV stations. <br>